kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress2gateway/in_cluster_console.md

   so the string always differs.
 Real target-group differences surface on the correlated `TargetGroup` row.

-Everything not matching these rules is shown as-is, so genuine user-visible changes are never silently hidden.
+Everything not matching these rules is shown as-is, so genuine drifts between actual and expected changes are never silently hidden.

 ### Exporting results